 Jonathan Jerald, Arts District resident and Secretary of the Los Angeles River Artists Business Association (LARABA)

 Ozzie Lopez, Boyle Heights resident and former Executive Director of the Boyle Heights Technology Center

 Lewis MacAdams, Co-founder and President of Friends of the Los Angeles River (FoLAR)

 Eric Owen Moss, Director at SCI-Arc and Principal at Eric Owen Moss Architects

 Doug Suisman, CEO at Suisman Urban Design

-The committee members attended community presentations and provided feedback on the submitted designs.
-Following this four month process, the members of the committee unanimously agreed on the selection of HNTB, with Michael Maltzan Architecture, as the designer of the new viaduct.
+The DAAC met five times.
+The committee members also attended community presentations and provided feedback on the submitted designs.
+Following a four-month process, the members of the committee unanimously agreed on the selection of HNTB, with Michael Maltzan Architecture, as the designer of the new viaduct.